priyanshukumargupta12/Cyber-Ninjas-GGI-Hackthon/Readme.md

 # Cyber Ninjas - Docker Sandboxing for APK Analysis

-Cyber Ninjas is a powerful Android pentesting framework that leverages Docker to create a secure sandbox environment for analyzing APK files.
-This ensures that all analysis is performed in an isolated environment, protecting the host system from potential risks while providing detailed insights into vulnerabilities, hardcoded secrets, and privacy risks.
+Cyber Ninjas is a robust Android pentesting framework designed to analyze APK files in a secure and isolated environment using Docker.
+This framework provides detailed insights into vulnerabilities, hardcoded secrets, and privacy risks, ensuring the safety of your host system during analysis.

 ---